 Figure 9

-There is no header, no progress bar, and the consumer is taken directly to the sign in step.
-For many consumers this will be a jarring step.
+There is no header, no progress bar, and the consumer is taken directly to the sign-in step.
+For many consumers, this will be a jarring step.

 - What happens if the consumer wants to see what the delivery costs will be for this order?

-Nordstrom is also assuming the consumer understands what “Checkout” means vs “View Shopping Bag”: the two options seen in Figure 8.
+Nordstrom is also assuming the consumer understands what “Checkout” means vs “View Shopping Bag”.

 None of these initial steps in Nordstrom’s shopping cart are helping the consumer begin an intuitive checkout experience.

-This article was as tagged as Best Practice , Customer Experience Design
+This article was as tagged as Best Practice , Customer Experience Design , UX Design